2025–26 Formula E World Championship

+Pascal Wehrlein (top) won his second Drivers' Championship.
+Jake Dennis (middle left) ended the season as runner-up, while Mitch Evans (middle right) finished third.
+Jaguar TCS Racing (bottom left) won the Teams' standings.
+Porsche (bottom right) won the Manufacturers' Championship.

-The 2025–26 ABB FIA Formula E World Championship will be the twelfth season of the FIA Formula E championship, a motor racing championship for electrically powered vehicles recognised by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for electric open-wheel racing cars.
+The 2025–26 ABB FIA Formula E World Championship was the twelfth season of the FIA Formula E championship, a motor racing championship for electrically powered vehicles recognised by motorsport's governing body, the Fédération Internationale de l'Automobile (FIA), as the highest class of competition for electric open-wheel racing cars.
+It began in December 2025 and ended in August 2026.

-It is set to be the fourth and final season of the Formula E Gen3 Evo, with the Gen4 regulations coming into effect the following season.
+It was the fourth and final season of the Formula E Gen3, with the Gen4 regulations coming into effect the following season.

+Pascal Wehrlein, who had won the Drivers' Championship in 2023–24, became the second ever two-time Formula E champion, a feat that only Jean-Éric Vergne had achieved before.
+Wehrlein, driving for Porsche, was crowned champion after the final race in London, while rivals Jaguar TCS Racing won the Teams' Championship.
+Porsche defended their Manufacturer's Championship title with two races to spare.

 Teams and drivers

-All teams will use the Formula E Gen3 Evo car on Hankook tyres.
+All teams used the Formula E Gen3 Evo car on Hankook tyres.